In Rural U.S., Fears of Virus Seem Far Away as Stores Reopen

 “The governor is killing the state over a little bug,” he said before heading to the city-owned golf course, where about 20 people were playing despite a warning by state police for the facility to close.

-In California, a group of rural counties with a combined 500,000 people want Gov. Gavin Newsom to let them chart their own course for reopening.

-Leaders from six Northern California counties asked Newsom Monday if they could begin a “careful and phased reopening," even as counties in the San Francisco Bay area moved to extend their stay-at-home orders through May.

 For most, the coronavirus causes mild or moderate symptoms, such as fever and cough.
-For some, especially older adults and people with existing health problems, it can cause more severe illness, including pneumonia and death.
+For some, especially older people and those with existing health problems, it can cause more severe illness, including pneumonia and death.

+In California, six rural counties with a combined 500,000 people asked Gov. Gavin Newsom on Monday if they could begin a “careful and phased reopening," even as counties in the San Francisco Bay Area moved to extend their stay-at-home orders through May.

 In Vermont, people can shop at outdoor retailers, and five people can work at the same outdoor worksite.
 Manufacturing and indoor construction also can expand.

-Mike MacLeod, who owns a garden center just south of the resort town of Stowe, said the phone began ringing within miutes of the governor’s announcement Friday loosening the restrictions.
+Mike MacLeod, who owns a garden center just south of the resort town of Stowe, said the phone began ringing within minutes of the governor’s announcement Friday loosening the restrictions.

 “People are getting into their gardens,” he said.
 “One of the things they can do is work on the gardens and beautify their houses.”

-Note: This story has been corrected to show Picchioni’s IGA supermarket was misspelled Picchinoni’s.